Last Updated on

 |Occer 888635 Compact Binoculars||

 |Celestron 71332 Nature DX Binoculars||

 Enter any serious discussion about binoculars and you’re sure to hear mention of Vortex.
 They’re one of the most trusted and well-known optics manufacturers, and it shouldn’t be surprising to find their Diamondback HD Binoculars topping our list.
-These are our favorite binoculars in 2020, for many reasons.
+These are the best binoculars this year for many reasons.

 First, you get a lot of diversity here.
 No matter your needs, these binoculars cover them, with a wide range of objective lenses from 28 millimeters to 50.
 You can also choose from 8X, 10X, or 12Xmagnification, depending on your preferences.
 For glasses wearers, eye reliefs up to 18 millimeters provide comfortable viewing, even with your glasses on.
 And the argon purged weatherproofing ensures they can withstand any environment.